 The school is aware of the importance of planning and preparing for the transitions between phases of education and preparation for adult life.
-Transition arrangements will be discussed with pupils and parents and communication will be made with the SENCO at the new setting and other adults who may work with the pupil.
+We work closely with the secondary schools and plan transition with care and attention with the SENCO, considering pupils and families need.